Description

 Strategic Alignment

-- The project addresses strategic priorities consistent with the Regional Economic Development Council's Strategic Planning efforts.
+- The project is endorsed by, and/or addresses strategic priorities consistent with the Regional Economic Development Council's strategic planning efforts.

 Project Support and Advocacy